Cha Jun-hwan: 2018–19 season: Grand Prix Final bronze

-Cha concluded the Grand Prix series at the final, placing fourth in the short program and third in the free skate, with a season's best of 174.42 in the free skate and 263.49 for his total score.
-This put him on the podium in third place, earning him the bronze medal.
-He is the first South Korean man to win a Grand Prix Final medal and the second-ever South Korean skater to do so since Kim.
+Cha concluded the Grand Prix series at the Final, placing fourth in the short program and third in the free skate.
+This won him the bronze medal, earning personal bests of 174.42 points in the free skate and 263.49 points in total.
+He is the first South Korean man to win a Grand Prix Final medal and the second South Korean skater to do so since Kim.
+Following the Final, Cha competed in domestic events over the next three weeks, winning the Seoul qualifying round of the Winter Sports Festival and the 2018 Ranking Competition.
+He then took his third consecutive South Korean national title.